Is There a Dimmer Outlook Ahead for OneConnect Financial Technology Co. Ltd. (OCFT)?

 OCFT’s Market Performance

-OCFT stocks went down by 0.00% for the week, with a monthly drop of -1.46% and a quarterly performance of -5.59%, while its annual performance rate touched -90.36%.
-The volatility ratio for the week stands at 4.07% while the volatility levels for the past 30 days are set at 5.04% for OneConnect Financial Technology Co.
-Ltd. The simple moving average for the period of the last 20 days is -1.50% for OCFT stocks with a simple moving average of -45.24% for the last 200 days.
+OCFT stocks went down by -3.65% for the week, with a monthly drop of -2.22% and a quarterly performance of -6.38%, while its annual performance rate touched -89.61%.
+The volatility ratio for the week stands at 5.11% while the volatility levels for the past 30 days are set at 5.15% for OneConnect Financial Technology Co.
+Ltd..
+The simple moving average for the period of the last 20 days is -3.68% for OCFT stocks with a simple moving average of -45.83% for the last 200 days.

 Analysts’ Opinion of OCFT